Mauritius is an easy destination to get around, and distances are short.

 Rates for the smallest hatchback start at around Rs 1000 a day (including insurance and unlimited mileage) with one of the local operators.
 Expect rates to start at Rs 1200 and beyond when using an international chain, though daily prices can even start as high as Rs 1600.
 On top of that you will be required to pay a refundable deposit, usually Rs 15,000; most companies will take an imprint of your credit card to cover this.
 Policies usually specify that drivers are liable for the first Rs 15,000 of damage in the event of an accident, but more comprehensive insurance is sometimes available for an extra cost.

 Although there are dozens of operators on the island, it's best to book ahead during the high-season months (the European winter holidays).
-The following car-hire companies have airport desks or can deliver to the airport.
+The following car-hire companies either have airport desks or can deliver to the airport.

 Renting in Rodrigues